 The Niclotians were a group who taught that fleshly passions had nothing to do with salvation and godliness.
 One can sin with impunity and a light heart since none of these things touch us in Christ.

 “(7) “Anyone who has an ear should listen to what the Spirit says to the churches.”

-I’m tired of fighting.
+I’ve done a lot of soul searching and I realize that I’m tired of fighting.
 I am tired of preparing.
-I am tired of delivering week after week after week and if I can be frankly honest – to a group of people that half the time I am not convinced by your actions or enthusiasm that you even want to be here – or are any the better for it.
+I am tired of delivering messages week after week after week and if I can be frankly honest – to a group of people that half the time, I am not convinced by your actions or enthusiasm that you even want to be here – or are any the better for it.

 This past week has been both trying and convicting and purifying and restorative and challenging and open and honest and ….real!

 I’m tired of feeling like I’m pulling the few remaining people we have here, to places in the Spirit that quite frankly they don’t really want to go.